 - 1 cup blanched almond flour

-- 2 tbsp arrowroot flour
+- 2 tablespoons arrowroot flour

-- ¼ cup coconut palm sugar
+- ¼ cup coconut sugar

 - 1 cup chopped, raw pecans

 - ⅓ cup coconut oil, room temperature (soft but not melted)

 - Coconut Whipped Cream (optional)

 - For the apple filling, peel, core, and thinly slice the apples.
 In a large bowl, toss the apples with the lemon juice and maple syrup.
 In a separate bowl, combine the arrowroot, cinnamon, and nutmeg.